 Untrained, uneducated volunteers have no clue about what is necessary and developers have inherent conflicts of interest.
 (Private roads, storm water management, water and sewer utilities, etc.) Most homeowners discover that long term infrastructure costs are unaffordable – especially in small associations.
 Spread out the cost in the public sector to achieve economies of scale.
-This could include establishment of special tax districts, phased-in annexation to a nearby municipality, or, for very large scale communities, incorporation as a city, dissolving the mandatory HOA.
+For example, establish a special tax district, annex a community to a nearby municipality.
+Large scale communities can incorporate as a city, then dissolve the mandatory HOA.

 Also…limit foreign (non-citizen) investment.
-Too much investment and speculation artificially inflates prices, makes homeownership unaffordable for remaining home buyers, and increases the risk of hostile takeovers of mandatory associations.
+Excessive speculation artificially inflates prices, makes housing less affordable, and increases the risk of hostile takeovers of mandatory associations.

-Police, fire, and emergency services need to be fully integrated within all communities, and forget about private security guards and gated entries.
+Forget about private security guards and gated entries.
+Police, fire, and emergency services need to be fully integrated within all communities.

 Private security guards, especially armed guards, are simply a bad idea.
-Gated entries offer little – if any – additional security, are costly to staff or maintain, and only serve to divide HOAs from the community at large.
+Gated entries offer little – if any – additional security.
+But they are costly to staff and maintain, and they only serve to divide HOAs from the community at large.

-All CC&Rs and ByLaws should be subject to state review and Constitutional laws (for residential housing) prior to being adopted and filed.
+All CC&Rs and ByLaws for residential housing should be subject to state review and compliance with Constitutional law.

-Right now these documents serve as community “constitutions,” but they are written to benefit developers and/or are often misused to get around Fair Housing laws.
+Right now HOA governing documents serve as community “constitutions.”
+However, they are essentially one-sided contracts, written to benefit developers.
+Enforcement of restrictions are often exploited to get around Fair Housing laws.

 Separate recreational amenities from property deeds.

-For new development, either manage these by public tax districts or allow for purchase by private commercial investors who will sell private memberships.
+For new development, manage amenities through public tax districts.
+Alternatively, allow private commercial investors to purchase and manage the facilities, covering the costs with private membership fees.
 Existing communities all over the U.S. currently struggle with how to dispose of or redevelop underused amenities.